mmm3-k/Optimization/README.md

 This repository contains a MATLAB script that implements and solves a constrained **Non-Linear Programming** (NLP) optimization problem using the **CasADi** framework and the **IPOPT** solver.

-## Problem Description
+## Problem 1: Distance Minimization to a Plane

 The objective is to find a 3-dimensional vector $x = [x_1, x_2, x_3]^T$ that minimizes the squared distance from the origin (the squared Euclidean norm) while strictly satisfying a linear plane constraint.

 ### Mathematical Formulation